gchq/stroom-docs/content/en/docs/user-guide/search/queries/stroom-query-language.md

 All queries must include the `from` clause.

 Select the data source to query, e.g.

 ```stroomql
 from my_source
 ```

-If the name of the data source contains white space then it must be quoted, e.g.
+If the name of the data source contains white space then it must be quoted using `"` double quotes, e.g.

 ```stroomql
 from "my source"
 ```